-The Andrew Jackson Presidential Dollar was released on August 14, 2008.
+The Andrew Jackson Presidential Dollar (Buy on eBay) was released on August 14, 2008.
 This was the seventh coin in the Presidential Dollars series and the third release of 2008.
 Notably, this coin broke the streak of declining production figures for Presidential Dollar coin releases.

 The Philadelphia mint produced 61,080,000 coins.
 The Denver mint produced 61,070,000 coins.
 The total was slightly greater than overall circulating coin production figures for the prior coin honoring John Quincy Adams.